peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns NaN if the divisor and the dividend are 0; or, either  <i>ctx</i>
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0; or, either  <i>ctx</i>
  is null or <i>ctx</i>
  's precision is 0, and the result would have a nonterminating decimal expansion; or, the rounding mode is Rounding.Unnecessary and the result is not exact.